 Welcome packs are a great way to do this and can set the tone for the rest of the tenancy.

-These landlords are missing out on a number of benefits.
 This article explains what a welcome pack is, what benefits they provide and what you could include in yours.
 We’ll also provide some general tips on how to be a good landlord.

 A welcome pack is a convenient way to provide your residents with all of the information they need to live at one of your rental properties.